crkn-rcdr/Digital-Preservation/README.md

 Once packaging and metadata validation are complete:

 1. The AIP is packaged using the CIHM‑TDR ingest tooling (e.g., Archive::BagIt, CIHM‑TDR’s Perl utilities).
-2. The package is uploaded to Swift, the canonical object storage hosted on Trepat.
+2. The package is uploaded to Swift, which is hosted on our Swift Cluster, and the repository is managed via tools on Trepat.
 3. CouchDB (`tdrepo`) receives a new metadata record:

 ```json